MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbShare.md

 ```

 ### -Temporary

 Specifies the lifetime of the new SMB share.
-A temporary share does not persist beyond the next restart of the computer.
+A temporary share doesn't persist beyond the next restart of the computer.
 By default, new SMB shares are persistent, and non-temporary.

 ```yaml